Jaydams/vitdaa-dashboard/STAFF_MENU_GRID_IMPLEMENTATION.md

 - `components/staff/StaffMenuGridOrderInterface.tsx`: Complete redesign with pagination and compact layout

 The staff menu grid now provides a much more efficient and user-friendly experience for order creation across all staff dashboards.
+## Quick Actions Cleanup: Removed Problematic Features

+### Issue Description
+The "Quick Order" and "Customer Lookup" buttons in the Reception Dashboard's Quick Actions section were causing console errors:
+- **Error**: `Error fetching customers: {}` from ReceptionOrderCreationModal
+- **Root Cause**: The ReceptionOrderCreationModal component was trying to fetch customer data from database tables that may not exist or have API connectivity issues

+### Solution Appl